 - Avoid eating immediately after the root canal procedure: After the therapy, your gums may still be numb and prone to bacterial infections.
 Besides, due to numbness, it’s difficult to eat or chew your food, thus increasing the chances of bad bites and other injuries.

 - Avoid brushing your teeth aggressively: After undergoing a root canal procedure, the affected teeth and the nearby gums are still in the recovery process.
 Always be gentle while brushing your teeth during the initial days after the therapy unless you recover completely.

-We know that you are extra careful after the damage and hence, you want to get rid of any plaque.
+We know that you are extra careful after the damage, so you want to get rid of any plaque.
 But aggressive brushing right after the therapy would only make the recovery time longer than usual.

 - Don’t ignore follow-up visits to the dentist: Root canal therapy needs care and regular examination even after the procedure is done.
 Visit your dentist regularly for follow-up examinations to monitor the recovery stage of the site.

-Root canal treatment processes may be hectic, but if you follow these important do’s and don’ts, you can surely manage your pain and discomfort more easily.
+Root canal treatment processes may be hectic, but if you follow these important dos and don’ts, you can easily manage your pain and discomfort.
 However, the success of the treatment largely depends on the skills and expertise of the professional.